revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-124.Does Paul want to know how to use GUI that comes with Python to test your code How will you explain this to him?
+124. Paul wants to know how to use GUI that comes with Python to test your code.
+How will you explain this to him?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-For that is just an editor and a graphical version of the interactive shell.
-You can write your code or load code and run it, or type it into the shell.
+That is just an editor and a graphical version of the interactive shell.
+You can write your code or load code and run it or type it into the shell.
 There is no automated testing.

 </details>

 ---

-125.Why is that none of my threads are not running?
-How can I make it work explain with an example?
+125. Why is it that none of my threads is not running?
+How can I make it work and explain with an example?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)